StaxWP/visibility-logic-elementor/readme.txt

 Based on your visibility setting for each widget you can restrict rendering elements on front-end, meaning that you can hide or show any Elementor widget based on the user role(Subscriber, Author, Administrator, etc), if the user is Logged our or if the user is Logged in.

+= NEW Free Features =
+- User Meta content restriction
+- Restrict content based on User Browser(Chrome, Mozilla, Safari, etc)
+- Date & Time restrictions for content

 = PRO Features =
-- User Meta content restriction
-- WordPress Conditional Tags restrictions
 - Post & Page, Taxonomy, URL Parameter content restriction
 - IP & Referrer restrictions
-- Restrict content based on Browser
-- Date & Time restrictions for content
+- WordPress Conditional Tags restrictions
 - Fallback - Allows you to show a message instead of hiding the element.

 Other restriction options to come.
 Suggestions are welcomed.